UIKonf/uikonf-website/_workshops/mytaxi-workshop.md

   - workshops
   - mytaxi
 ---

-**Sensor: How to develop apps with a state of the art architecture**

 A good architecture like MVVM makes it easy to separate the view from the business logic.
 But how do you manage the state?